lntel/quickcord-old/README.md

 `npm i quickcord --save`

-Once installed using npm you can do the following:

 # Getting Started

 To get started, firstly require the Quickcord library and then you can create a new instance of the Quickcord client.
 Within the constructor, the first parameter is your bot token which you can find here: https://discordapp.com/developers/applications/ and the second parameter is your command prefix which is the character which you want to have infront of all of your commands, for example: `.help`.